Lunchclub

 Videos by Albert Kaufman

-I have been offering digital marketing training for the past 15 years.
-Each training offers a unique collection of insights and a lot of personal commentaries!
+I have been offering digital marketing training for the past 16 years.
+Each training offers a unique collection of insights and a lot of personal commentary!
 I recommend looking at all of the topics first before picking one to watch.
 You’ll probably find one that is perfect for your needs right now.
-I also have presentations on Prezi.
-Here’s one on Facebook from 2015 that’s chock full of great stuff.

 Thanks to Constant Contact for much of the educational content and the opportunity to hone my skills as a public speaker.
 As always, I appreciate your feedback – please comment below.